This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Choose water or calorie-free drinks instead of soda or sweetened drinks.

 - Do not shop for groceries when you are hungry.
-This can cause you to buy foods that are not healthy.
+You may be more likely to make unhealthy food choices.
 Take a grocery list of healthy foods and shop after you have eaten.

 Exercise at least 30 minutes per day on most days of the week.
-Walk, bike, dance, or swim.
-Take the stairs instead of the elevator or park further away from your building.
+Some examples of exercise include walking, biking, dancing, and swimming.
+You can also fit in more physical activity by taking the stairs instead of the elevator or parking farther away from stores.
 Ask your healthcare provider about the best exercise plan for you.

 Other things to consider as you try to lose weight: